mik3caprio/food-fiddle/source_data/README.md

 "forensic evidence" that should never be tampered with.

-See the README file in the working_data directory to learn more about how to create datasets in that part of the repository.
+See the README file in the working_data directory to learn more about how to work with files and create datasets in that part of the repository.

+===

 ### About Naming Conventions